garo-pro/nvgt-minigames/readme.md

 - Go to the context menu when you'Ve selected the main script.
 - Press right arrow or enter on the compile submenu.
 - Press r to go to the release option, and press enter.
 If the compilation process succeeded, a message box will appear, telling you that the executable was saved.
-But you still have one more thing left before you're done.

 ## Contributors:
 - [Garo](https://github.com/garo-pro): Creator, main developer.
 - [Parker](https://github.com/parker13435): Developer.